singtoloco/NU-DSBC-HW6-Weather/README.md

 Unit 6 | Assignment - What's the Weather Like?

 Please see file: "WeatherPy_V.ipynb"
-*Analysis at the bottom of this Jupyter notebook
+*Written observable trends at the bottom of this Jupyter notebook